How to Write a Letter of Complaint

 Keep your complaint professional

-The style of your letter of complaint should be formal—this is a serious matter, and you want it treated as such.
+This should be a formal letter – after all, this is a serious matter, and you want it treated as such.
 One-inch margins are used throughout.
 A professional letter typically uses an easy-to-read and plain typeface (Arial or Times New Roman) in 11 or 12 point.
 Avoid any fancy typefaces or small point sizes, as they send the wrong message.

 You should include your address in the top left (header) of the letter.
 The address of the company/person you are writing to—in this example, "That Awful Company"—should appear on the left.
 It is best if you can address your letter to a particular person within an organization.
 If you do not have a name, Dear Sir/Madam is acceptable in the salutation line.